 Ultimately, the decision between marketing skills and sector experience falls to the needs of your company and the role at hand.
 Some positions will require a fresh, new stance, whereas others will demand a strong knowledge of the marketing sector.

-For further advice and guidance in recruiting for the marketing sector, please contact us and we’ll be happy to lend a helping hand in renovating your hiring strategy.
+For further advice and guidance in recruiting for the marketing sector, please get in touch and we’ll be happy to lend a helping hand in renovating your hiring strategy.